Weakly self-avoiding walk on a high-dimensional torus: Proof of Propositions and : Susceptibility comparison

 {\bf \emph{Case~2(b) for $S'^{(N)}$.}} The derivative adds a vertex to the diagrams arising in Case~2(a).
 This amounts to replacing exactly one of the weights $G_z$ by $G_z*G_z$.
 We thus obtain an upper bound by adapting the proof of Case~2(a) by replacing exactly one of the $G_z$ factors in \eqref{e:bubble_extr_S_2} (including the ones in $\Psi_z$) by $G_z*G_z$.
 Note that $\widetilde \Psi_z$ is exactly obtained from $\Psi_z$ by replacing one of its $G_z$ factors by $G_z*G_z$.
 This leads to one of the new factors, compared to \eqref{e:bubble_extr_S_2},

-The first inequality follows as usual from Lemma~\ref{lem:unifmassint} and is sharp when $d \downarrow 4$, the second is an elementary identity, and the third and fourth follow from Lemma~\ref{lem:psi_psi_tilde_bds} together with the identity $\|\widetilde \Psi_zG_z\|_2 = \|\Psi_z(G_z*G_z)\|_2$ (which can be seen via \eqref{e:PsitilG} for the left-hand side and a similar rewrite of the right-hand side).
+The first inequality follows as usual from Lemma~\ref{lem:unifmassint} and is sharp when $d \downarrow 4$, the second is an elementary identity, and the third and fourth follow from Lemma~\ref{lem:psi_psi_tilde_bds} together with the identity $\|\widetilde \Psi_zG_z\|_2 = \|\Psi_z(G_z*G_z)\|_2$ (which holds by definition).
 The net effect on \eqref{e:bd_S_case_2} is to replace a factor $r^{-(d-2)}$ by $V^{-1/2}\chi$ or to multiply by an additional factor $\chi$.
 Since $r^{d-2}V^{-1/2} >1$, the former replacement dominates and we conclude that

 {\bf \emph{Case~3(a) for $S^{(N)}$.}} Consider first the case where the lines containing $a$ and $b$ have no common endpoint (which can occur only for $N\geq 4$), as in Figure~\ref{fig:S_case_3_1}.
 These two lines involve four $G_z$ factors and by the Cauchy--Schwarz inequality their contribution obeys